csvprobotica/Rizitos_2025/README.md

 ##  Team Rizitos WRO 2025

-_We are Team Rizitos, a robotics team competing in the Future  Engineers Senior's category of the WRO.
-Our group is made up of two seniors, Flor Glaize and Francis Mojica , and one junior, Hebe Hernández.
+_We are **Team Rizitos**, a robotics team competing in the **Future Engineers Senior's category of the WRO**.
+Our group is made up of two seniors, **Flor Glaize and Francis Mojica** , and one junior, **Hebe Hernández**.
 Together, we combine creativity, teamwork, and technical skills to bring our robot to life.
-Our robot, also named Rizitos, is designed to complete 3 laps and overcome a variety of obstacles in the WRO Future Engineers Senior's course.
-We proudly represent Colegio San Vicente de Paúl from Santiago de Veraguas, Panamá._
+Our robot, also named **Rizitos**, is designed to complete 3 laps and overcome a variety of obstacles in the WRO Future Engineers Senior's course.
+We proudly represent **Colegio San Vicente de Paúl from Santiago de Veraguas, Panamá**._

 Engineering materials
 ====